Share your passion for science, technology, engineering or maths (STEM) and make a real difference:

 Want to get involved?

 In2science offers two delivery methods.
-You can choose to be an in-class mentor, an eMentor, or both!
+You can choose to be an in-class mentor or an eMentor.

 - in-class mentoring for metropolitan schools: mentors visit Melbourne high schools to support year 7-10 students with their learning.
 Mentors participate in hands-on activities and are guided by the teacher.